 Spell for Teams allows you to create machine types with arbitrarily sized disks.
 So when working with large datasets, make sure you pick a disk large enough to fit all of the data that you will need into SpellFS, if possible.

-Note that some space on the device is reserved for the OS, utilities, and framework images; this space is not included in the cache size calculation.
+Note that some space on the device is reserved for the OS, utilities, and run environment Docker image; this space is not included in the cache size calculation.
 You can get an accurate assessment of actual total space available, and therefore cache size, using the du system utility.

 Second, note that SpellFS loads all resources included in the mount.
 In order to ensure that it caches only the data you need, make sure to only mount what you need.
 So for example, if you are training a model on s3://my-bucket/share/my-dataset, mount that, not the broader s3://my-bucket/share/ path.
 In the latter case SpellFS will also index s3://my-bucket/share/other-dataset, s3://my-bucket/share/pictures-from-the-office-party, etcetera.